message/iata/BE.md

 - This does not apply to:
 - passengers residing in Belgium;
 - passengers younger than 12 years;
-- passengers arriving from Andorra, Cyprus, Czechia, Finland, Luxembourg, Monaco, Portugal, San Marino, Sweden or Vatican City (Holy See);
+- passengers arriving from Andorra, Monaco, San Marino or Vatican City (Holy See);
-- passengers arriving from orange regions of Austria, Denmark, France, Germany, Greece, Hungary, Italy, Netherlands, Norway, Poland, Spain or Switzerland.
+- passengers arriving from orange regions of Austria, Bulgaria, Croatia, Czechia, Denmark, Finland, France, Germany, Greece, Hungary, Ireland (Rep.), Italy, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland.
 Details can be found at <a href="https://www.info-coronavirus.be/en/colour-codes-by-country/">https://www.info-coronavirus.be/en/colour-codes-by-country/</a> ;
-- passengers arriving from Australia, Bahrain, Canada, Chile, Chinese Taipei, Hong Kong (SAR China), Jordan, Korea (Rep.), Kuwait, Macao (SAR China), New Zealand, Qatar, Rwanda, Saudi Arabia, Ukraine, United Arab Emirates or Uruguay.
+- passengers arriving from Argentina, Australia, Bahrain, Canada, Chile, Chinese Taipei, Colombia, Hong Kong (SAR China), Jordan, Korea (Rep.), Kuwait, Macao (SAR China), Namibia, New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates or Uruguay
 8. A completed "Passenger Locator Form" must be submitted online at most 180 days before arrival.
 The form can be found at <a href="https://travel.info-coronavirus.be/public-health-passenger-locator-form">https://travel.info-coronavirus.be/public-health-passenger-locator-form</a>
 9. Passengers could be subject to a COVID-19 test and quarantine; details can be found at <a href="https://www.info-coronavirus.be/en/">https://www.info-coronavirus.be/en/</a>
 10. Passengers are subject to medical screening.